-** Vendor research and virtual consultations.
+** Vendor research, virtual consultations, and eventually book/secure vendors.
 Round up your top 5-6 choices for each category and start contacting them.
 Check out wedding venues and even take virtual tours.

 ** Build a wedding registry; you can now send your registry links to your guests (or you can also set-up “monetary” gifts from sites like Honeyfund!)